stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 an out-of-print pamphlet of his on the Kabbalah and the Faustus legend, which a friend had quoted from memory.

-  Suydam became a &ldquo;case&rdquo; when his distant and only relatives sought court pronouncements on his sanity.
+  Suydam became a  "case " when his distant and only relatives sought court pronouncements on his sanity.
 Their action seemed sudden to the outside world, but was really undertaken only after prolonged observation and sorrowful debate.
 It was based on certain odd changes in his speech and habits; wild references to impending wonders, and unaccountable